-Both the IHG® Rewards Club Premier Credit Card and The World Of Hyatt Credit Card offer a free night certificate each account anniversary (IHG has requested we call it a reward night), without needing to meet an additional spend requirement, as does the new premium Hilton card.
+Both the IHG One Rewards Premier Credit Card and The World of Hyatt Credit Card offer a free night certificate each account anniversary (IHG has requested we call it a reward night) without needing to meet an additional spending requirement, as does the premium Hilton card.

-- IHG® Rewards Club Premier Credit Card – Reward Night up to 40,000 points after each account anniversary year – $89 Annual Fee (Sweet spots with IHG free night certificate)
+- IHG One Rewards Premier Credit Card: Reward Night up to 40,000 points after each account anniversary year – $99 annual fee.
+For more details, here's how IHG free night certificates work.

-- The World Of Hyatt Credit Card – Free night certificate every year after your cardmember anniversary at any Category 1-4 hotel or resort – $95 Annual Fee (World of Hyatt Sweet Spots)
+- The World of Hyatt Credit Card: Free night certificate every year after your cardmember anniversary, valid at any Category 1-4 hotel or resort – $95 annual fee.
+Here are some of the best spots to use your World of Hyatt free nights.

 How Do the Free Night Certificates Work?

-When you’re ready to redeem your free night certificate, the process is straightforward and can be done online.
+When you’re ready to redeem your Marriott Bonvoy free night certificate, the process is straightforward and can be done online.

-- Select the option to attach your certificate and finish your booking
+- Select the option to attach your certificate, top up the transaction with points if needed, and finish your reservation as you normally would.

 Our Top Picks for Redeeming Marriott Free Night Certificates